Home Depot: Philanthropy

 The Home Depot Foundation is the philanthropic arm of the company created in 2002.
 It has contributed over $200 million in time, labor, money, and supplies to a number of causes, including Habitat for Humanity, California-based City of Hope National Medical Center, and playground construction organization KaBOOM!
 Home Depot supports the U.S. Military community with a 10% military discount.
 Since 1993, the "Team Depot" program has provided grants to veteran-based organizations and has workers from a local store do volunteer work that would benefit veterans.

 The Home Depot has partnered with the Georgia Emergency Management Agency's Ready Georgia campaign, leading both supplies and facility use to this statewide effort to increase emergency preparedness among Georgia's children.
 The company also provided ready kits and other prizes for an art and essay contest for Georgia elementary school students.

-In 2005, The Home Depot was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.

 In March 2018, the company donated $50 million to train 20,000 people as construction workers over the next decade.
 The Home Builders Institute will use the money to train veterans and U.S. Army soldiers, high school students, and disadvantaged youth.
 The financial support from Home Depot was to help address the needs of the shortage of construction workers.

 Environmental record

-The Home Depot has stated on their website that they have a commitment "we continue to lead by example, demonstrating to the world that sustainability business practices are not only possible, they are good for business."
+On their website the company says they have a commitment to "continue to lead by example, demonstrating to the world that sustainability business practices are not only possible, they are good for business."
 The Home Depot introduced a label on nearly 3,000 products in 2007.
 The label promotes energy conservation, sustainable forestry, and clean water.
 Home Depot executives said that as the world's largest buyer of construction material, their company had the power to persuade thousands of suppliers, homebuilders, and consumers to follow its lead on environment sustainability.
 "Who in the world has a chance to have a bigger impact on this sector than Home Depot?" asked Ron Jarvis, vice president for environmental innovation at Home Depot.
 This program is following The Home Depot's promise in the late 1990s to eliminate the number of sales of lumber from endangered forests in countries including Chile and Indonesia.
-Home Depot has since worked with environmental groups to create a variety of green programs.
-For example, Home Depot planted thousands of trees at its headquarters in Atlanta to offset carbon emissions.
-In 2007, The Home Depot Foundation (the company's charitable foundation) committed to investing $100 million over the next decade to build over 100,000 green affordable homes and plant 3,000,000 trees.

-Additionally, The Home Depot promotes compact fluorescent light bulbs in its stores.
+Additionally, The Home Depot promotes recycling compact fluorescent light bulbs in its stores.
 As part of this effort, the company created the largest recycling program in the United States for the bulbs.

 In March 2013, Home Depot locations in Canada stopped accepting compact fluorescent light bulbs for recycling.